edhirsch/k8s-training/README.md

     curl -XPUT http://localhost:1337/message/<id>

 ### Assessment
-- Build a docker image based on a sample web application using a database
+- Build a docker image based on a sample web application which uses a database for storing data
 - Configure and start the database
 - Start the dockerized web application
 - Test that the application is working properly